joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Liskov Substitution Principle.md

 subtype of T, without breaking your program’s correctness

 A type must be substitutable by its subtypes without altering the correctness of the application

+polymorphic behavior is part and parcel of C# language features, but it is a developer’s responsibility to ensure that such a polymorphic setup doesn’t introduce any errors or inaccuracies into the system